Marci X: Production

+In September 2000, the Paul Rudnick scripted Marci X, a fish-out-of-water comedy following a Jewish American Princess who is forced to take control of a hard-core hip-hop record label and address the controversy of one of its label's artists, was one of the Scott Rudin Productions produced films fast-tracked into production in order to have releasable product on hand in the event of possible strikes by the writers and actors guilds.
+The following month it was announced Lisa Kudrow was in talks to star in the film.

-Chris Rock was offered the role of Dr. S, but turned it down as he didn't like the script.
+Chris Rock was offered the role of Dr. S, but turned it down as he did not like the script.

 Reception

 Box office

 Marci X earned $872,950 in its opening weekend, ranking #18 in the North American box office from 1,200 venues.
 The film grossed $1,648,818 at the North American box office, and $26,888 overseas for a worldwide total of $1,675,706.
 Based on a $20 million budget, the film was a box office bomb.